N0ciple/pykefcontrol/README.md

 from pykefcontrol.kef_connector import KefConnector my_speaker = KefConnector("www.xxx.yyy.zzz")
 ```
-⚠️ Dont forget to replace `www.xxx.yyy.zzz` by your speaker IP address.
+⚠️ Do not forget to replace `www.xxx.yyy.zzz` by your speaker IP address.
 You should give your IP address as a string.
-It's to say that you should leave the quotation marks `"` arround the IP address
+It's to say that you should leave the quotation marks `"` around the IP address

 #### Available features
 Once the `my_speaker` object is created, you can use it in the following ways :